 Salary and Career Information

-The U.S. Bureau of Labor Statistics (BLS) combines musicians and singers together and estimates that these workers will experience a 3% job growth in the years 2014 through 2024.
-The BLS reported that as of May 2015, musicians and singers earned a median salary of $24.20 an hour.
+The U.S. Bureau of Labor Statistics (BLS) combines musicians and singers together and estimates that these workers will experience a 0% job outlook in the years 2018 through 2028.
+The BLS reported that as of May 2018, musicians and singers earned a median salary of $28.15 an hour.

 Musicians in any music-related career may want to research the need and opportunities for continuing education.
 School music teachers are required to earn continuing education credits to maintain licensure.
 Most states require that music therapists be licensed or certified, with continuing education requirements for renewal.
 Some careers in music, such as music performance, may require continued practice in lieu of continuing education, although many professional performers continue to take music lessons in their specialty.